 These small, rectangular drives look like sticks of RAM, only smaller.
 They are usually 80mm long by 22mm wide, described as size 2280, but some may be shorter or longer, so make sure you get one that matches your slot.
 You can get M.2 drives that support SATA, but most modern desktops and laptops with M.2 slots support the faster PCIe NVMe standard.

-SK hynix’s Gold P31 touts market leadership as the first retail SSD product to launch with 128L NAND flash.
-With SK hynix’s newest NAND reaching incredible bit density, the Gold P31 hits the market at very low pricing.
-Listed at just $75 and $135 for the 500GB and 1TB models, respectively, the Gold P31 is a fantastic value that will make you think twice about spending that extra $25-$50 on the Samsung 970 EVO Plus.
+SK hynix’s Gold P31 touts market leadership as the first retail SSD product to launch with 128-Layer flash.
+With SK hynix’s newest flash reaching incredible bit density, the Gold P31 hits the market at very low pricing.
+Listed at competitive prices, the Gold P31 is a fantastic value that will make you think twice about spending that extra $25-$50 on the Samsung 970 EVO Plus.

 Read: SK hynix Gold P31 Review